huggingface/diffusers/docs/source/en/training/wuerstchen.md

 Once you’ve made all your changes or you’re okay with the default configuration, you’re ready to launch the training script! 🚀

 Set the `DATASET_NAME` environment variable to the dataset name from the Hub.
-This guide uses the [Pokémon BLIP captions](https://huggingface.co/datasets/lambdalabs/pokemon-blip-captions) dataset, but you can create and train on your own datasets as well (see the [Create a dataset for training](create_dataset) guide).
+This guide uses the [Naruto BLIP captions](https://huggingface.co/datasets/lambdalabs/naruto-blip-captions) dataset, but you can create and train on your own datasets as well (see the [Create a dataset for training](create_dataset) guide).

 <Tip>